Nexba: a 10-year overnight success story

 “I think Australians didn’t resonate with the iced teas we had here because they were full of sugar,” he says.
 “Outside of iced tea, all we had was vitamin waters, and I don’t think people were being fooled; they knew it was a marketing ploy, as they were also full of sugar.”

 When Bilbe returned home, he approached his brother-in-law Troy Douglas about developing their own range of sugar-free drinks, asking if he wanted to “give it a crack”.
 Douglas agreed.
 They began with market research before spending all the money they had on a container of canning machinery, importing it from China to the Sydney suburb of Hornsby.
 The pair then spent the next six months working out how to make iced tea.
 But from the very outset, they wanted it to be very different to what was already on the market.

 “It had to be sugar free,” Bilbe says.
 “And we wanted it in a can rather than a PET bottle.”

 The special effect

-Producing an entirely new product with no industry experience took an enormous amount of research, with the pair basically learning about the entire beverage supply chain on the job, with the support of mentors and family members.
-But in 2011, they had their first product – a watermelon iced tea – and they hit the road in search of a national account.
-Eventually, after selling drinks out of the back of a van on Bondi Beach for a while, they won an account with 7-Eleven, which began selling their product in 650 of its P&C outlets.
+Producing an entirely new product with no industry experience took an enormous amount of research.
+The pair basically learned about the entire beverage supply chain on the job, with the support of mentors and family.
+But in 2011, they had their first product – a watermelon iced tea.
+So they hit the road in search of a national account.
+Eventually, after selling drinks out of the back of a van on Bondi Beach for a while, they won an account with 7-Eleven.
+The chain began selling their product in 650 of its P&C outlets.